Families of Boeing crash victims to make potential final plea for criminal prosecution

 While federal judges typically defer to the discretion of prosecutors in such situations, court approval is not automatic.

-In the 2018 and 2019 crashes, that software pitched the nose of the plane down repeatedly based on faulty readings from a single sensor, and pilots flying then-new planes for Lion Air and Ethiopian Airlines were unable to regain control.
-After the Ethiopia crash, the planes were grounded worldwide for 20 months while the company redesigned the software.
+In the 2018 and 2019 crashes, that software pitched the nose of the plane down repeatedly based on faulty readings from a single sensor, and pilots flying for Lion Air and Ethiopian Airlines were unable to regain control.
+After the Ethiopia crash, the planes were grounded worldwide for 20 months.

 Investigators found that Boeing did not inform key Federal Aviation Administration personnel about changes it had made to the software before regulators set pilot training requirements for the Max and certified the airliner for flight.